GrumpyEwok/sheet-scroller/README.md

 * Had some issues getting a router to play nicely with create-react-app.
 Went back to docs and found BrowserRouter as a recommended implementation.

 * React-Pdf-Js is out.
 Pdf-js is in!
 May have to rebuild from source, but I will test via cdn.

 * Going to use Async/Await in componentDidMount, to handle pdf initialization.  componentWillMount cannot be async, render cannot be async.
 Methods however can be!

+* Remember to use Try/Catch blocks for best readability/UX.

 Fonts: